Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 • Obsessive, intrusive and distressing thoughts

-How does your mental health affect your baby?
+How does your perinatal mental health affect your baby?

 It’s important to address your mental health at any stage of pregnancy and post birth.
-With untreated mental illness, a new parent may find it harder to care for their baby and find some things distressing like hearing a baby cry or settling a baby during the night.
+With untreated mental illness, a new parent may find it harder to care for their baby and find some things overwhelming, like hearing your baby cry or settling your baby during the night.

-Parents with untreated mental illness may find bonding with their baby forced and may not feel an “instant connection”.
-This is okay and is certainly something that can be supported to develop.
+Parents with untreated mental illness may find bonding with their baby challenging and may not feel an “instant connection”.
+Maternal mental health plays a crucial role in child development, attachment, and emotional outcomes.

 perinatal mental health issues